-Ques stion Answer In addition, the DAAU operates to protect non-coal and coal traffic users of the Rail Infrastructure in numerous, more tangible ways, including: by providing for an independent and realistic expert assessment of Deliverable Network Capacity (being an assessment of the Train Paths that can be used in each Coal System by all users - coal and non-coal) - and which expressly require the Independent Expert to have regard to the extent of non-coal traffic on the Rail Infrastructure and the extent to which non-coal traffic takes priority over coal traffic, including by reason of Aurizon Network's obligations to comply with Passenger Priority Obligations and Preserved Train Path Obligations - see clause 7A.2(a)(vi); by requiring an IE Initial Capacity Assessment which will be carried out by an independent expert to identify any Existing Capacity Deficit (i.e. where the number of Train Paths is less than the number required to meet Train Service Entitlements without regard to exclusions in Access Agreements for the non-provision of Train Service Entitlements) and which may ultimately result in Transitional Arrangements (including potentially Expansions) for the benefit of non-coal and coal traffic users of the Rail Infrastructure; by imposing direct obligations on Aurizon Network to carry out Maintenance Work (that will benefit both non- coal and coal traffic users of the Rail Infrastructure) in accordance with Approved Maintenance Strategies and Budgets that have been developed with input from non-coal and coal members of the Rail Industry Group; and by preserving contractual rights under the terms of the Standard Access Agreement which operate to allow (both non-coal and coal parties) to pursue claims against Aurizon Network for the non-provision of Train Services at the Scheduled Time and by allowing (both non-coal and coal Access Holders and End Users) to require the protections of updated System Operating Parameters developed by the Independent Expert, and relevant provisions of the DAAU, to be reflected in an Access Agreement in specified circumstances.
-(38) In regards to the rebate review process (cl.
-7A.6(f)-(n)): (a) please provide further information on the intended scope of that review, including the types of potential changes it is envisaged the QCA could make?
-For example, is it interfor the QCA to consider amendments to the circumstances in which the rebate could payable (i.e. changes to the definition of AN Performance Breach)? (b) please explain what would happen if the QCA does not make a final decision prior to reset date (1 July 2023) or if it does but the 90 day window for Aurizon Network to su DAAU does not end until after the reset date? (c) Please confirm the drafting of "so that the definition of 'Reset WACC' will effective from Reset Date, be amended" is intended to operate as a backdating mechanism in the example. determine the Rebate.
-The QCA cannot make changes to the circumstances in which the Rebate would be payable (including the definition of AN Performance Breach) and cannot make changes to the calculation of the Rebate (including the definition of Performance Rebate Amount).
-However if the QCA identified a drafting error that enabled Aurizon Network to avoid the timely and effective provision on the Rebate to End Users then it is expected that the correction of the drafting error would be included in the recommended amendments.
-The drafting provides QCA a window from 13 January 2023 to 1 July 2023 to make the determination and recognises (in clause 7A.6(m)) that the Undertaking cannot oblige the QCA to make the decision within that timeframe - it is therefore effectively a target date.
-If the QCA does not meet the target date, the consequential actions to be taken under paragraph Reset WACC Reduction Event arises after the Reset Date passes.
-We confirm that the drafting referred to in paragraph (c) of the QCA's question is intended to be a back-dating mechanism.
-(39) In cl.
+Ques stio tion Answer In addition, the DAAU operates to protect non-coal and coal traffic users of the tangible ways, including: by providing for an independent and realistic expert assessment of I assessment of the Train Paths that can be used in each Coal System by a expressly require the Independent Expert to have regard to the Infrastructure and the extent to which non-coal traffic takes priority Aurizon Network's obligations to comply with Passenger Priority Obligations - see clause 7A.2(a)(vi); by requiring an IE Initial Capacity Assessment which will be carried out I Existing Capacity Deficit (i.e. where the number of Train Paths is less t Service Entitlements without regard to exclusions in Access Agreemen Entitlements) and which may ultimately result in Transitional Arranger for the benefit of non-coal and coal traffic users of the Rail Infrastructure by imposing direct obligations on Aurizon Network to carry out Mainter coal and coal traffic users of the Rail Infrastructure) in accordance with Budgets that have been developed with input from non-coal and coal m by preserving contractual rights under the terms of the Standard Access non-coal and coal parties) to pursue claims against Aurizon Network for the Scheduled Time and by allowing (both non-coal and coal Access protections of updated System Operating Parameters developed by provisions of the DAAU, to be reflected in an Access Agreement in spece (38) lı In regards to the rebate review process (cl.
+7A.6(f)-(n)): The QCA can make recommendations in relation to the matters captured by the det ((a) please provide further information on the intended scope of that review, including the types of potential changes it is envisaged the QCA could make?
+For example, is it interfor the QCA to consider amendments to the circumstances in which the rebate could payable (i.e. changes to the definition of AN Performance Breach)? ended determine the Rebate.
+The QCA cannot make changes to the circumstances in whice (including the definition of AN Performance Breach) and cannot make changes to the ((b) please explain what would happen if the QCA does not make a final decision prior to reset date (1 July 2023) or if it does but the 90 day window for Aurizon Network to su DAAU does not end until after the reset date? the the drafting error would be included in the recommended amendments. ubmit a The drafting provides QCA a window from 13 January 2023 to 1 July 2023 to make t (0 (c) Please confirm the drafting of "so that the definition of 'Reset WACC' will effective fr Reset Date, be amended" is intended to operate as a backdating mechanism in the e Reset WACC Reduction Event arises after the Reset Date passes.
+Reset whee reduction event anses after the reset Date passes.
+We confirm that the drafting referred to in paragraph (c) of the QCA's question is in (39) In cl.
 7A.6(e), reference is made to a 'standard operating parameter'.
-Should that be a refere 'system operating parameter'? nce to We confirm that the reference should be to "System Operating Parameter".
+Should that be a refer 'system operating parameter'? ence to We confirm that the reference should be to "System Operating Parameter".
 (40) In cl.
 7A.8.2(b)(i), there is a reference to cl.
 6A.1.1(a)(i) and (v), which does not exist.
 Please confirm the correct cross-reference - is it meant to be cl.
 7A.8.2(a)(i) and (v)?
-We confirm that the correct cross references are clause 7A.8.2(a)(iv) and clause 7A.8.2(a)(v).
+We confirm that the correct cross references are clause 7A.8.2(a)(iv) and clause 7A.